 Perhaps this suggests that there ought to be some rules that go across the board, saving this conversation and any further confusion.
 One person points out it can even be done by interpretation sometimes, after some people relax over the years.

 The extra ticket code

-Sometimes, after a week of awkward and angry customers, you feel like things can be getting on top of you.
-It might even call for some job-specific banter, which this person is utilizing perfectly.
+Sometimes, after a week of awkward and angry customers, you can feel like things are getting on top of you.
+This situation might call for some job-specific banter, which this person is doing perfectly.

 It can be pretty tough trying to do anything when someone is scrutinizing you.
 So, not only is it invading people’s personal space, it’s also potentially making people do their job a lot worse than they might otherwise be.